Heart attacks have traditionally been considered an older person’s disease. That assumption is increasingly wrong.

 Poverty and stress

-Young adults aren’t getting screened due to a primary care shortage
+Young adults aren’t getting screened for cardiac risk factors due to a primary care shortage

 Environmental exposures like microplastics, ultra-processed food, air pollution